zaphod42/puppet-docs/source/guides/style_guide.markdown

 2. Inheritance should be avoided.
     In general, inheritance leads to code that is harder to read.
     Most use cases for inheritance can be replaced by exposing class parameters that can be used to configure resource attributes.
-    See a possible approach in Appendix A.
+See the Class Inheritance section for more details.
 3. Modules must not require an ENC.
 Modules must operate with ENC’s.
     When surveyed, there was near consensus that an ENC should not be